 Construction or Planting Near Water Meter Boxes

-Customers should not replace, cover, move or change in anyway the configuration and installation of the meter box in anyway as it may impact on-site plumbing and access to the meter.
+Customers should not replace, cover, move or change the configuration and installation of the meter box in any way as it may impact on-site plumbing and access to the meter.

 Also, meter boxes, and most other utilities, are located in what is referred to as the property’s public easement and requires that District staff have complete unfettered access to the meter box at any time for reading, locking off and restoring service, maintenance or emergency repairs to the meter.

 This includes planting trees or bushes that can damage or block the meter box; or installing fencing or walls that encloses the meter box within the fence or wall line, or building a wall directly over a meter box.
 Customers will be asked to remove, at their expense, fencing and walls or pay for the relocation of the meter if feasible.